Page speed and user experience: two crucial ranking factors for any page, and you can make or break them both with image SEO.

 Although lazy loading should help most websites, it can go wrong if you aren’t smart with your implementation.
 For instance, you should never lazy load any images or elements that appear at the top of the page because these are the elements that will need to load every time someone clicks on your link.

 You should also include placeholder images on every image that is being lazy-loaded.
 Placeholder images make it so your web page won’t shift every time a new image loads.
-To avoid these pitfalls, read Google’s best practices for lazy loading and this overview of the potential problems of lazy loading so that you don’t accidentally create new problems while trying to improve your site.
+To avoid these pitfalls, read Google’s best practices for lazy loading and so that you don’t accidentally create new problems while trying to improve your site.

 Tips for Improving Crawling